Skip to content

 Path to the configuration file to compare.

-strake-cli apply [file] command
+strake-cli sync [file] command

 Options: